 - Sports Nutrition

-The genes of those competitive muscles in Cuba, Jamaica and the United States are precisely genes brought from Africa.
+The genes of those competitive muscles in Cuba, Jamaica, and the United States are precisely genes brought from Africa.
 Why is it that Africa is lagging behind in sports competitions like baseball, basketball, football, athletics, and boxing, among others, where their African American brothers excel?
-We lack a structured policy to educate our children to practice and love sports.
-We do not premeditatedly plan to enrol our children from the early ages in sports activities with the hope of making them future champions.
-We do not have the system in place to stimulate the teaching of physical education and sports schools at all levels to achieve these Olympic ideals.
-There are inadequate number of sports facilities.
+We lack a structured policy to educate our children to practise and love sports.
+We do not premeditatedly plan to enrol our children from an early age in sports activities with the hope of making them future champions.
+We do not have the system in place to stimulate the teaching of physical education and sports in schools at all levels to achieve these Olympic ideals.
+There is an inadequate number of sports facilities.
 We Africans like only soccer (known as football in Africa).
 We need to diversify our sports activities through a serious programme.

 Cosmopolitan Faculty of Marine and Fisheries Sciences